boramalper/boramalper.org/blog/_posts/2022-05-29-what-i-read-this-week-2022-21.md

 - [Why SQLite may become foundational for digital progress](https://venturebeat.com/2022/05/20/why-sqlite-may-become-foundational-for-digital-progress/)

   One of the most differentiating features of SQLite is that it _is_ a relation database file format that you can simply copy from one place to another, without having to "dump" and/or "import" anything anywhere---I might be totally wrong here, but in my limited experience no RDBMS supports this.
-That simple fact, that the database is a computer file, enables a pleathora of abstractions already available for files to a relational SQL database.
+That simple fact, that the database is a computer file, enables a plethora of abstractions already available for files to a relational SQL database.
 For example, [Litestream](https://litestream.io/) (already mentioned in the article) and [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs).

 - [This "amateur" programmer fought cancer with 50 Nvidia Geforce 1080Ti](https://howardchen.substack.com/p/this-amateur-programmer-fought-cancer)